zeo4143/TTT-Assessment/README.md

 1. This Website Consists of 1 page(profile) and 2 componets(Navbar, UserDetails), and used Modular CSS for Styling And for Responsive design.

 2. ### Pages : Profile
-    - In Profile Page I Used  predeifned hooks useState and UseEffect for State Management(data).
+    - In Profile Page I Used  predeifned hooks `useState` and `UseEffect` for State Management(data).
     - written a **Asynchrounous** function to fetch data using **Axios** from **public/rawData/data.json** file
-    - After fetching Stored the data in a state.
+    - After fetching, Stored the data in a state.
     - pass this data to **User** & **Posts** components which are located at **Compnents/Profile** directory.
     - used **chakra-ui/react** for border.

 3. ### User - Component
     - In this Component data is getting from props and rendering safely by using **?.** and with Conditional Operator.